marcelperezrubin/react-chat2/README.md

 # Getting Started with Create React App

+This project is a chat application created with React - Vite - Socket, In this chat you can write and the other persons that have the link can answer you and start an conversation, the person who uses the browser will have the username "me" by default thi is to differentiate from the other person.

+other notes:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+"This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)."

 ## Available Scripts